Difference Between Variance vs Standard Deviation

 - An absolute measure of dispersion.

-Variance vs Standard Deviation is the 2 types of absolute measure of variability; which describes how the samples or the observations are spread out around the average or the mean.
-Variance can be interpreted as the average of the squares of the deviations.
+The two types of absolute measures of variability describe how samples or observations are spread out around the average or mean variance and standard deviation.
+Interpreting variance as the average of the squares of the deviations.

-Unlike variance, the standard deviation is the square root of the value (numerical) which shall be obtained while one is calculating the variance.
-Most people contrast these 2 mathematical concepts and we shall discuss the same.
+Unlike variance, the standard deviation is the square root of the value (numerical), which shall be obtained while calculating the variance.
+Most people contrast these 2 mathematical concepts, and we shall discuss the same.

 Head To Head Comparison Between Variance vs Standard Deviation (Infographics)